suborbital/reactr/docs/guide.md

 	fmt.Println("result", equals)
 }
 ```
-The `Handle` function returns an optional helper function.
+The `Register` function returns an optional helper function.
 Instead of passing a job name and full `Job` into `r.Do`, you can use the helper function to instead just pass the input data for the job, and you receive a `Result` as normal. `doMath`!

 ## Additional features